Terms and Conditions

 (a) We or the principal may provide you with information (before departure and/or when you are on holiday) about activities and excursions which are available in the area you are visiting.

 (b) Neither we nor the principal have any involvement in any such activities or excursions which are neither run, supervised nor controlled in any way by Skiline or the principal.
 They are provided by local operators or other third parties who are entirely independent.
 They do not form any part of any contract with us or the principal even where particular operators/other third parties are suggested and/or you are assisted in booking such activities or excursions in any way.
-No liability is accepted on any basis in relation to such activities or excursions and the acceptance of liability contained in clause 11 above, clause 4 of Section B of our booking conditions will not apply to them.
+No liability is accepted on any basis in relation to such activities or excursions and the acceptance of liability contained in clause 11 above.
 We do not however exclude liability for the negligence of ourselves or our employees resulting in your death or personal injury.

 (c) Neither we nor the principal can guarantee the accuracy at all times of information given in relation to such activities or excursions or about the resorts/area you are visiting generally or that any particular excursion or activity which does not form part of the contract(s) will take place as these services are not under our/the principal’s control.
 If you feel that any of the activities or excursions referred to in any promotional material which are not part of the contract(s) are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation.
 If we become aware of any material alterations to area information and/or such outside activities or excursions which can reasonably be expected to affect your decision to book arrangements with or through us, we will pass on this information at the time of booking.